roultitude/tp/docs/DeveloperGuide.md

 Each class holds their own the classification-specific fields while exposing the data for the `Ui` thru the interface method `getFields`.

+#### Inventory

+Characters and Mobs in Reroll contain an `Inventory`, which can contain references to up to any number of `Item`s.
+Do note that these `Item` are added to the inventory as a immutable copy of the item when the `inventory add` command is used in edit mode.

 ### Common classes

 Classes used by multiple components are in the `seedu.addressbook.commons` package.